AppleWin/AppleWin/linux.md

 the application.
 These functions are listed in [interface.h](source/linux/interface.h).

-The main goal is to reuse the AppleWin source files without changes: only where really necessary the AppleWin source files have been modified, mostly for
+The main goal is to reuse the AppleWin source files without changes: only where really necessary the AppleWin source files have been modified.

-* header files issues
-* const char *
-* exclude some Windows heavy blocks (source/MouseInterface.cpp)

 ##  What works

-Some key files have been completely reimplemented or discarded:

-* AppleWin.cpp
-* WinFrame.cpp
-* WinVideo.cpp

-Some features totally ignored:
+Almost everythign works, except:

 * ethernet
 * serial port
-* debugger
+* debugger (work started to port it)

-The rest is in a very usable state.
+The rest is working very well.

 ## Executables

+### sa2

+This is your best choice, in particular the ImGui version.

+TL;DR: ``sa2 --imgui``

+See [sa2](source/frontends/sdl/README.md) for more details.

 ### applen